Language Requirement: None

 Program Overview

 Engage in a total immersion experience at a large Japanese university.
-This program is ideal for students with strong Japanese language skills who are independent and adaptable.
+This program is ideal for students who are independent and adaptable.
 You will live in the dynamic city of Tokyo and take upper-division coursework in your major or minor.
 The University of Oregon sends two to four students per year on this program.

 With more than 30,000 students, Meiji has a large number of classes, student activities, and facilities, including a manga and anime library.
 Meiji University has three campuses within Tokyo (Nakano, Surugadai, and Izumi) and a fourth campus in a suburb of Tokyo (Ikuta campus).
 Depending on your area of study, you will be assigned to one of these campuses, or you may have classes at more than one campus.
 Despite being a modern metropolis, Tokyo remains rich in culture; one is just as likely to see temples and shrines throughout the city as major skyscrapers.